AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] Use unity testing
     - [ ] Replace all error codes with exceptions
     - [ ] Support "All" permission in ietd config files
+    - [ ] User Model: Delete user, develope better way to check if user is in use

 * In version 0.8:
     - [ ] Support for DRBD (show status)